Galder

 Tom Rune Andersen (born 18 October 1976), also known by his stage name Galder, is a Norwegian guitarist and vocalist.
 He is from the small town of Jessheim, north of Oslo.
-He is a founding member of the melodic black metal band Old Man's Child as well as the lead guitarist in Dimmu Borgir.
-In 1993, under the stage name Grusom, he, Jardar and Tjodalv created Old Man's Child.
-On Old Man's Child albums, he has performed vocal work, guitars, bass, and keyboards, though with a full line-up his primary instruments are guitar and keyboards, as well as vocals.
-He joined Dimmu Borgir in 2000 but has kept Old Man's Child alive.
+He is a founding member of the melodic black metal band Old Man's Child as well as the lead guitarist of Dimmu Borgir from 2000 to 2024.
+In 1993, under the stage name Grusom, he, Jardar, and Tjodalv created Old Man's Child.
+On Old Man's Child albums, he has performed vocals, guitars, bass, and keyboards, though with a full line-up, his primary instruments are guitar and keyboards, as well as vocals.
+He joined Dimmu Borgir in 2000 but has kept Old Man's Child active.

 Galder has also worked with other Norwegian bands such as Dødheimsgard.
-Member of Dødheimsgard, Aldrahn, wrote some of the lyrics for Old Man's Child demo album In the Shades of Life.
-He has two sons, Alex and Kevin, who could be read on the credits of Slaves of the World.
+A member of Dødheimsgard, Aldrahn, wrote some of the lyrics for Old Man's Child's demo album In the Shades of Life.

+Galder has two sons, Alex and Kevin, who are listed in the credits of Slaves of the World.